How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • Personal, not subject to division after;

-Increasing the spouse's share in the division of property
+Increasing the spouse's share when dividing property

 The reasons for the increase in the share may be: